ryan-worley/Seismic-Probablistic-Hazard-Analysis/ReadMe.txt

 Data:
 Sample output is sample of what comes out of running response program.
+Upload to correponding positions within the application.